inseri-swiss/inseri-core-wp/docs/blocks/image.md

 ### Caption

-The caption will be shown below the image
+Set a caption that will appear below the image.

 ### Alt text